-- Light on features, the L model was available only as a custom-ordered sedan from a dealer, with standard equipment that included automatic headlights and air-conditioning, 15” steel wheels, and a remote locking/unlocking system, a rear-view camera, and folding rear seatbacks with a 60/40-split for added trunk space.
-Its electronics include a 7” central touchscreen, four-speaker audio system with twin USB ports, Bluetooth, a Wi-Fi hotspot, and smartphone integration through Apple CarPlay play and Android Auto apps.
+- Light on features, the L model was available only as a custom-ordered sedan from dealers, with standard equipment that included automatic headlights and air-conditioning, 15” steel wheels, and a remote locking/unlocking system, a rear-view camera, and folding rear seatbacks with a 60/40-split for added trunk space.
+Its electronics include a 7” central touchscreen, four-speaker audio system with twin USB ports, Bluetooth, and a Wi-Fi hotspot.
+Furthermore, it has smartphone integration through Apple CarPlay play and Android Auto apps.

-- The mid-range LT model is still priced competitively, particularly with regular gas engine, while offering a reasonable option mix, particularly the added safety and comfort offered by the Driver Convenience package, which includes a six-speaker audio system with satellite radio, a rear center armrest with cupholders, keyless ignition/entry, a heated mirrors/front seats,-adjustable driver’s seat, and a rear USB port; the Driver Confidence package offers blind-special monitoring, a rear cross-traffic alert, and rear parking sensors
+- The mid-range LT model is still priced competitively, particularly with a regular gas engine, while offering reasonable option mixes, particularly with added safety and comfort offered by Driver Convenience packages: a six-speaker audio system with satellite radio, a rear center armrest with cupholders, keyless ignition/entry, heated mirrors/front seats, adjustable driver’s seat, and a rear USB port; the Driver Confidence package offers blind-special monitoring, a rear cross-traffic alert, and rear parking sensors.

 - Similar to the LT with all its options, the Diesel version is powered by a turbocharged 1.6-liter four-cylinder diesel engine (137 hp, 240 lb-ft) with an automatic nine-speed transmission.
 A heated steering wheel and simulated leather upholstery are included in its Preferred package.

-The Sun & Sound package offers a sunroof and a nine-speaker Bose audio system, while the RS Appearance package includes a sport body kit with a rear spoiler and fog lights for the LT, plus 18” wheels for Premier models.
+The Sun & Sound package offers a sunroof and a nine-speaker Bose audio system.
+Meanwhile, the RS Appearance package includes a sport body kit with a rear spoiler and fog lights for the LT, plus 18” wheels for Premier models.

 Comfort and Safety with Good Value

-With appraisal values ranging from $16,000 to $24,000 this compact sedan is still easy to finance, particularly through shorter-term loans with lower negative equity risks.
+With appraisal values ranging from $16,000 to $24,000 this compact sedan is still easy to finance.
+Particularly good options are shorter-term loans with lower negative equity risks.
 For families seeking a safe and comfortable ride with auto financing that fits into pandemic-strapped budgets, the 2019 Chevy Cruze is a smart choice.

 Looking For Quick & Easy Financing?